Four Specific Challenges

 Third, hogs have an incredible sense of smell which helps them avoid inferior control methods.
 One way scientists measure an animal’s ability to smell is by counting the number of genes in their DNA related to scent.
 Humans have 387 active olfactory receptor genes.
 Dogs have double the amount with 811.
 Hogs have a remarkable 1113 active genes related to smell.
 Their sense of smell is so good, hogs can discriminate between mint, spearmint and peppermint with 100% accuracy during academic testing.
 They are capable of sensing odors a mile away and able to detect food sources several inches underground.

 The fourth factor is labeled as human dimensions or the human component of the problem.
 Hogs did not naturally migrate into new states this quickly via our streams, creeks and rivers.
 Natural pig migration is a relatively slow process.
-The illegal transportation and release of wild hogs for recreational hunting purposes is the primary reason for our current problem.
+The illegal transportation and release of wild hogs for recreational shooting purposes is the primary reason for our current problem.
 Humans are directly responsible for the abrupt surge in population harmfully impacting agriculture, native vegetation, native wildlife, soil properties and water quality causing an annual negative economic impact of $2.5 billion dollars in the United States.

 Traditional Efforts Fail to Control Wild Hog Populations